gryphonshafer/Unit-Duration/README.md

 to be 1 and only 1 unit that is the "base" unit.
 In the default table, this is "second".

-For tables in string form, the separation of columns can be done using any non- digit, non-letter character other than commas and semicolons.
+For tables in string form, the separation of columns can be done using any non-digit, non-letter character other than commas and semicolons.
 All spacing is ignored.
 Tables in data form are an arrayref of hashrefs where each hashref contains `letter`, `short`, optionally a `long`, and a `duration`.

     {